buckster123/ApexOrchestrator-2/README.md

 Why "Agents For Everyone"?
 Apex runs on a Raspberry Pi 5 with minimal setup, making advanced AI accessible without cloud dependency or high-end GPUs.
 It's perfect for edge computing, home automation, personal projects, or even as a learning tool for AI enthusiasts.
 With built-in stability checks, error handling, and modularity, it's robust yet hackable – think of it as your personal JARVIS on a budget.

-Tech-nerdy flair: Apex leverages a stateful REPL for code execution, semantic memory via embeddings (Sentence Transformers + ChromaDB), and async offloading for heavy tasks.
+Apex leverages a stateful REPL for code execution, semantic memory via embeddings (Sentence Transformers + ChromaDB), and async offloading for heavy tasks.
 It's not just an app; it's a framework for experimenting with agentic AI.

 ## Key Features